sampayo/sampayo.github.io/_includes/main_data/biography.markdown

 	{%else%}

-My name is Ricardo Sampayo ,I was born in Caracas, Venezuela in May 9th 1988.
+My name is Ricardo Sampayo, I was born in Caracas, Venezuela in May 9th 1988.
 Since I can remember I have had a great inclination towards electronics and new technologies which later led me to choose my career .

 After finishing my primary education , and still with a great passion for technology , I was admitted by Universidad Católica Andrés Bello, one of the best universities in the country to study Computer Engineering.
 Throughout the career I acquired  a comprehensive training fundamentals of computer software , hardware and even project management.